swang8/virtualenv_quickstart/README.md

 You're done!

 ## example usage
+You now have the power to sandbox and switch your available python packages with a single command!

     # take a look at your globally installed python packages
     pip freeze

-    # make a new virtual environment to sandbox python packages
+    # make a new virtual environment to sandbox python packages, and immediately start working on it
     mkvirtualenv proj1

     # now look at your python packages available, they should be